JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 4
 ```

-There is also a convenient function, `fieldnames`, that returns a tuple with names of all fields of a given structure.
+There is also a convenient function, `fieldnames`, that returns a tuple with names of all fields of a given composite type.
 Note that all field names are represented as symbols.

 ```jldoctest structs
 julia> fieldnames(Foo)